 2. Max Level - Defines the highest level badge to which the profile has access.
 Highest to lowest order is as follows: Executive, Manager, Peer.

 Example 1: In the screenshot above the "Max Level" for the Admin profile is "Executive" which will give the Admin access to all badges (Executive, Manager, Peer).

 Example 2: In the screenshot above the "Max Level" for the Employee profile is "Employee" which will give the "Employee" access to give only the Peer badges (Executive, Manager, Peer).

 Max level only governs what a user can give.
 Users can receive all badges independent of their max level.

-3. Bucks - We refer to our point system as Crewhu bucks because we thought that was cool :) Bucks are based off of a penny point system (or the equivalent in other currencies).
+3. Bucks - We refer to our point system as Crewhu bucks because we thought that was cool :) Bucks are based on a penny point system (or the equivalent in other currencies).
 So, 100 Crewhu bucks is equivalent to $1.00.
 If "Bucks" is checked the profile will be able to award bucks associated with the badge.
-If uncheked the profile can still award badges but there will be no Crewhu bucks attached to the badge.
+If unchecked the profile can still award badges but there will be no Crewhu bucks attached to the badge.

 Create a value-based badge system where badges are worth Crewhu Bucks and all profiles have an allowance.
 We will talk about allowance next.

-4. Allowance - Is a budget that is based on a profile.
+4. Allowance - It's a budget that is based on a profile.
 The allowance governs how much a profile can award in a month.

 - By default, the allowance is based on a month and always starts on every month's 1st and is zeroed on the last day of the month.
 It is also possible to choose the allowance per week.

 - Allowance can be customized by profile depending on your employee recognition budget.